 For as long as I can remember, animals have always been a crucial part of my life.
 As a child, whether it was trying to feed a stray cat, watching wildlife, or playing with the neighbors' dogs, I always felt a connection to animals and wanted to be around them.
 My family's first dog, Tonka, was an amazing black labrador retreiver that we adopted from the MSPCA (Now APCSM) in Brockton, MA.
 I'm now the proud parent of a beautiful rescue Pitbull named Coan and a stunning long-haired cat named Bear.

 Through the APCSM, I was able to build my connection to The Pet Pantry and found an incredible opportunity to help those in need.
+Now, I continue to help animals as a veterinary assistant at VCA Animal Hospital while directing the operations at the Pet Pantry.
 If providing pet food can help an animal stay with their family for another day, another week, another month, another year…then we will strive to carry out this mission for as long as we can.

 My family and I have been lucky enough to share our lives amongst not one but three amazing cute little dogs: Chanel, Sketchy, and Willoughby.
 Three dogs are fun and hectic; spending time with my dogs have taught me to be compassionate and patient.
 For the last nine years of my life we have been learning together and from my experience owning dogs I feel it has grown me to be more aware of my actions and their effect on other people, as well as their effect on myself.
 Dogs expose to the human, the human's flaws.